 LTSs have featured in international climate agreements for more than a decade already.
 At the 16th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP 16 of the UNFCCC) in Cancun, Mexico, in 2010, developed countries agreed to develop national low-carbon development strategies (LCDS) (Decision 1/CP.16 in FCCC/CP/2010/7/Add.1).
 There was no agreement on a specific deadline for these strategies.
 The EU implemented the agreement in its Monitoring Mechanism Regulation, Art.
 4 (MMR, Regulation (EU) No 525/2013).
 It required Member States to create LCDS in accordance with the COP 16 decision.
-The MMR also did not stipulate a deadline for submitting the LCDS but included only a deadline for Member States to report on the strategies' status.
+The MMR also did not stipulate a deadline for States to report on the strategies' status.